kingdcreations/music-room/README.md

 https://firebase.google.com/docs/firestore/use-rest-api?hl=fr

 # Endpoints
-/room/{roomId}
-This endpoint allows developers to retrieve data from their room.

-GET /room/{roomId}
-Returns information about the room.

-/playlists
-This endpoint allows developers to retrieve playlists.

-GET /playlists
-Returns a list of playlists.

-/playlists/{playlistId}
-This endpoint allows developers to retrieve data from a specific playlist, with sorting based on votes.

-GET /playlists/{playlistId}?sortBy=votes&sortOrder=asc
-Returns information about the specified playlist, sorted by votes in ascending order.

 ## Rooms
 ### Read
 This endpoint is used to read rooms from the database.
 It requires a valid authentication token (auth.uid) to be present in the request header.